Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 One of the oft-ignored facets of PR is context, i.e. the timing of your story.

 Journalists seldom run stories simply because they are “interesting”.
-Instead, they align their stories with broader events their audience are interested in.
+Instead, they align their stories with broader events their audience is interested in.

 You can divide these events into three categories: